Kron4ek/Wine-Builds/README.md

 Also, do note that **glibc (libc6)** **2.27** or newer is required.

+If you want to use Wine, but don't want to install any of its dependencies, take a look at my [**Conty project**](https://github.com/Kron4ek/Conty).
+Conty is a container that includes Wine itself and all of its dependencies (including 32-bit ones), you can use it to run any games and programs.

 ---

 ### What to do if Wine hangs during prefix creation/updating